AlexandraStrang/VHR_guano/Point_process/README.md

 Pre-processing analyses:
 - `procGuanoTerrain.py`: This script contains the python code to turn guano raster into percent cover at 2X2 m resolution.
 - `procPointShapefiles.py`: This script contains the R code to turn UAV penguin points into xy data in EPSG:3031.
-- `procUAVOrtho`: This folder contains the workflow to turn the UAV orthomosaic image into a shapefile/ polygon.